MetaMask/mm-docs-v2/api-sdk/get-started/set-up-dev-environment.md

 machine.
 When developing a dapp, we recommend [running a test network](run-test-network.md).

-In a text editor of your choice, such as [VS Code](https://code.visualstudio.com/), create a JavaScript file, `index.js`, and an HTML file, `index.html`.
+In a text editor of your choice, such as [VS Code](https://code.visualstudio.com/), create a project directory with a JavaScript file, `index.js`, and an HTML file, `index.html`.

 For any Ethereum dapp to work, your project script must: